Cars Brands that start with B

 Bajaj Auto Limited Logo

-The oldest Indian car manufacturer since 1945, Bajaj Auto, a three-wheeled vehicle manufacturer, was founded by Jamnalal Bajaj.
-Based in Pune, Maharashtra, and has factories in Chakan (Pune), Waluj (near Aurangabad), and Pantnagar in Uttarakhand.
-Originally imported three-wheeled vehicles.
-With a primary focus on tricycle and tricycle production, Bajaj Auto is India’s third-largest.
-Having bought Tempo shares in the early 2000s, Firodia renamed it Bajaj Tempo, but in 2005 the name was changed to Force Motors at the request of Mercedes-Benz.
+India’s oldest automobile manufacturer since 1945, Bajaj Auto, a three-wheeler company, was founded by Jamnalal Bajaj.
+Based in Pune, Maharashtra, it has plants in Chakan (Pune), Waluj (near Aurangabad) and Pantnagar in Uttarakhand.
+Initially imported three-wheelers.
+Bajaj Auto’s core business is manufacturing three-wheelers and tricycles, which is why it ranks third in India.
+After buying Tempo shares in the early 2000s, Firodia renamed it Bajaj Tempo, but the name was changed to Force Motors in 2005 at the request of Mercedes-Benz.

 Baker Electrics